Protect Wyoming’s Wide-Open Spaces

 Keep it clean.

 Be prepared to not have access to trash cans or restrooms, especially when recreating in national forests.
 Bring your own garbage bags and take all trash with you when you leave, including pet waste.
-Public lands need your help to keep things clean.
+The snow might cover it now, but that doesn’t mean it won’t surface in the spring.
 Learn more.

 3